Superciety/law/general/communication-style.md

   ✅ we are superciety and we are a community project.

+- **Relevance**: Only communicate what is relevant and valuable to the audience.

 - **Brevity**: Remove all filler words and strip down sentences to their core.

   ❌ We always work to build a better society for the people.